Dynadot

 Dynadot is an ICANN-accredited domain registrar and web host company founded by software engineer Todd Han in 2002.
 Dynadot's headquarters is located in San Mateo, California, with offices in Zhengzhou and Beijing, China, as well as Toronto, Canada.

-On 15 February 2023, Delhi High Court ordered Indian IT Ministry to block Dynadot and other domain registrars over cybersquatting and not complying with Indian IT Rules, 2021.

 History

 Dynadot was founded in 2002, in San Mateo, California, by Todd Han, a software engineer.
 Originally called INamePro, LLC, the organization changed their name to Dynadot in 2003.
 Han was the sole operator of the company during the first-three years of its launch and he had hired the company's first employee in 2005.